NickWalters/Questionaire-Website/README.md

 source env/bin/activate

 3:
-install the required files/packages pip install -r examples/sqla/requirements.txt
+install the required files/packages (you must be in the project directory) pip install -r requirements.txt

 4:
 Set path: